leukipp/cortile/README.md

 # Cortile [WIP]
 Tiling manager with hot corner support for Xfce and other [EWMH Compliant Window Managers](https://en.m.wikipedia.org/wiki/Extended_Window_Manager_Hints).
-Simply stick to your current window manager and install [cortile](https://github.com/leukipp/cortile) on top.
-Once enabled, the tiling manager takes care of resizing and positioning of existing and new windows.
+Simply keep your current window manager and install [cortile](https://github.com/leukipp/cortile) on top of it.
+Once enabled, the tiling manager will handle resizing and positioning of existing and new windows.

 ## Features
 - Workspace based tiling.